Laserbeam31/bts-print-server/bts-print-server-documentation.md

 The print server provides an "e-mail to print" function for the Office printer.

-PDF Attachments sent to _printer@bts-crew.com_ are automatically downloaded by this server and are sent to the Office printer.
+PDF Attachments sent to _<printer@bts-crew.com>_ are automatically downloaded by this server and are sent to the Office printer.

 E-mail account details:
 -----------------------

-The printer@bts-crew.com e-mail address is stored as an account on the Backstage Technical Services GSuite.
+The <printer@bts-crew.com> e-mail address is stored as an account on the Backstage Technical Services GSuite.
 For the credentials of this account, please contact a committee member.

 To allow automated access to the account by the print server over IMAP, an _App Password_ is configured on this particular account.
-This is a separate password to the one used by regular (human) users, and is _only_ used by the server for its automated connections.
+This is a separate password to that used by regular (human) users, and is _only_ used by the server for its automated connections.

 Printer details: